percious/sproxdox/sphinx/source/tutorials/table.rst

 Table Tutorial
 =================================

-Here you can find out how to create forms with sprox, including infinitely scrolling tables provided by Dojo.
+Here you can find out how to create tables with sprox, including infinitely scrolling tables provided by Dojo.
 Many of these examples will provide server code based on TurboGears2, but sprox will work with any wsgi application you have ToscaWidgets mounted in.
 We will assume the reader is somewhat versed in TurboGears2's :class:`tg.controllers.RestController`.